Bexport/React-Feedback-Web-App/README.md

 # React Feedback Web App Project

 This project is a simple web app that allows users to add, delete, and edit feedback cards which are managed with a mock REST api with a json-server.
+Make sure you have at least Node.js v17.

 ## Scripts for testing